calnet-oss/bidms-docker-samba/README.md

 ## Purpose

-This [Docker](http://www.docker.com/) image runs a [Samba](http://www.samba.org/) Active Directory Domain Controller and exposes the TLS directory port on port 636.
+This container image runs a [Samba](http://www.samba.org/) Active Directory Domain Controller and exposes the TLS directory port on port 636.
 This image is not used in production by the author but rather is used as an Active Directory server in development and early-testing environments.
 With some hardening, it has potential for production deployments.
 It can also be used as a [Kerberos](http://web.mit.edu/kerberos/) Key Distribution Center (KDC), although you'll have to [EXPOSE](https://docs.docker.com/engine/reference/builder/#expose) more ports in the [Dockerfile](https://docs.docker.com/engine/reference/builder/) so that your Kerberos clients can connect to the KDC.

-The author does not currently publish the image in any public Docker repository but a script, described below, is provided to easily create your own image.
+The author does not currently publish the image in any public container repository but a script, described below, is provided to easily create your own image.